aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](011.png)

-17. Click "Review + Create" and "Create".
+17. Click on "Review + Create" and then on "Create".

 ![](012.png)